This post may contain affiliate links.

 The day of:

-- Roll out and bake pita breads.
+- Roll out and bake homemade pita with this easy pita bread recipe.
 (15-20 minutes) Note: Let covered dough come to room temperature before rolling it out.

 - Finish making tzatziki sauce.
 (5 minutes)